 You’ll be asked to download the firmware and extract it.
 Click on Download to begin.

-After the extraction, choose Start to Unlock; read the notice carefully and enter 000000.
+After the extraction, choose Start; read the notice carefully and enter 000000.

 Within 10 minutes, the changed passcode will be removed from your iPhone.